rminkler1/typing_speed_test/README.md

 This application begins the timer automatically when the user begins typing and ends when the user types the last word.
 Words are checked for accuracy in real time.
+Words are randomly chosen from a list of common English words and displayed above the text area.

 Run main.py to play.